 Prior to that, Manny served as Legislative Director to Congressman Phil Crane (R-IL), then-Chairman of the House Ways & Means Trade Subcommittee, during which time he contributed to numerous tax and international trade bills, including the American Jobs Creation Act as well as free trade agreements with Chile, Singapore and Australia.
 Manny began his career on Capitol Hill while in college, working for Congressman Bill Archer (R-TX), then-Chairman of the House Ways & Means Committee.

 Manny’s policy expertise, knowledge of Senate floor procedure, and legislative acumen have been recognized in publications including the National Journal, the Washington Post, The Hill, Politico and Roll Call newspaper, which named him a “Fabulous 50” staffer on Capitol Hill citing his legislative expertise, ability to drive results, and access to key lawmakers.
-He is a graduate of Colgate University as well as the University of Pennsylvania School of Law, and resides in McLean, Virginia with his family.
+He is a graduate of Colgate University as well as the University of Pennsylvania School of Law.

 “Jonny is one of the best policy minds in Washington and was a key member of my staff.
 His experience in multiple Senate offices and the Office of Management and Budget gives him a unique ability to translate policy to results.”

 Jonathan Slemrod is a seasoned political operative who helps clients navigate complex policy issues including budget/appropriations, tax, and financial services.
 He served as a top advisor at the Office of Management and Budget (OMB), for Senate Republican Leadership, House and Senate Republicans, and on a competitive presidential campaign.
-He was named as a “Top Lobbyist” by The Hill newspaper in 2019 and 2020.
-Jonathan is an expert in coalition building and management, as well as advocacy efforts, helping companies and trade associations succeed through unconventional and effective means.
+He was named as a “Top Lobbyist” by The Hill newspaper in 2019, 2020, and 2021.
+Jonathan is an expert in coalition building and management, as well as campaign-oriented advocacy efforts, helping companies and trade associations succeed through unconventional and effective means.

 From 2017-2018, Jonathan served as Associate Director for Legislative Affairs at the Office of Management and Budget (OMB).
 In this role, he was OMB’s lead liaison to Congress during bipartisan negotiations on government funding and authorizing issues.
 He worked closely with Republican and Democratic Leadership, committees, Members of Congress, numerous White House offices, and Executive Branch agencies to craft and communicate OMB’s official position on legislation and regulation.